svakam/covid-19-location/README.md

 This Web-based application utilizes SpringMVC and RESTful web services to provide a user with current information on how COVID-19 is impacting their community in the United States.

+Upon entering the website, the user will be greeted by a splash page.
+Here, the user will be provided a search box to enter their country, state, or county.
+The user will then be taken to a results page that renders information from Covid19API regarding the total number of cases of COVID-19 in their country, total number of cases in their province/state, and total number of cases in their county.

+The number of cases of COVID-19 will contain numbers for confirmed cases, recovered cases, and death cases.

+Case data for the designated country or state tends to be up to date.
+County data may lag behind by about 12 days.

 ## Run the app
 Visit the website at: ___